Damieee/Recyclo-Backend-_-Flask/DOCUMENTATION.md

     If successful, JSON object with the message "Welcome back, <username>." and HTTP status code 200 (OK) If unsuccessful, JSON object with an error message and HTTP status code 401 (Unauthorized)

 - GET/POST `/forgot_password/<email>`
-    This endpoint allows users to initiate the password reset process by providing their email address.
+    This endpoint accepts a POST request with the email provided as a parameter.
+It checks if the provided email exists in the database, and then it generates a reset token and sends an email to the user containing the reset token.

     Request Parameters: